This set of Electrical Measurements & Measuring Instruments Multiple Choice Questions & Answers (MCQs) focuses on “Introduction of Bridges”.

 Explanation: Resistance measurements are done by making use of a suitable D.C. bridge.

-10. What is used to characterise single port devices, multiport devices etc?
+10. What is used to characterize single port devices, multiport devices, etc?

 a) current values